Welcome to the Faculty of Arts libraries!

-At the Faculty of Arts, the readers are able to use one central library and a dozen of departmental libraries located in various buildings of the faculty: in Jan Palach Square 2, in Celetná 20, in the Špork Palace in Hybernská 3, and also in U Kříže 8 (Prague – Jinonice).
+At the Faculty of Arts, the patrons (library users) are able to use one central library and a dozen of departmental libraries located in various buildings of the faculty: in Jan Palach Square 2, in Celetná 20, in the Špork Palace in Hybernská 3, and also in U Kříže 8 (Prague – Jinonice).
 Students of the faculty, members of staff, and external users are able to use these libraries and all the other libraries at Charles University for free.

-In order to use the services of the libraries, the readers must, during their first visit in a library with automatic borrowing system, fill in and sign a paper application.
+In order to use the services of the libraries, the patrons must, during their first visit in a library with automatic borrowing system, fill in and sign a paper application.
 By their signature, they confirm that they have acquainted themselves with the Borrowing Rules of FA Libraries and that they accept the conditions.

 - It is necessary to inform one of the faculty or university libraries about changes in personal and contact details, especially about changes of e-mail addresses.